eschao/config/README.md

  if err != nil {
    err = config.ParseCli(&dbConfig)
  }

+ // check if all requried configurations are set
+ ...
 ```

 You don't need call all of them.
 Invokes parsing function that your need.